 Picking a Size

 I suggest picking a size whose finished body circumference is approximately 5-10″ larger than your actual bust measurement.
 However, it all depends on how you want to wear it!
 You can decide to chose a size with less or more ease in this range if you want to a more fitted or more oversized look.
 Here are a couple of things to consider:

-- You can choose to wear it with less ease than I suggest if you want a more fitted look, or to wear your Layla more like a cardigan vest.
+- You can choose to pick a size with less ease than that range if you want a more fitted look, or to wear your Layla more like a cardigan vest.
 If you go this route, you’ll just need to potentially adjust your armhole depth (since it will sit higher up on your arm with less ease).
 I provide information below about how to do this.

 - You can also pick a size that is more ease that I suggest.
 I’ve also tried on a size that has over 20″ of positive ease and I love that look too (it’s a much more oversized, drapey look – like a cocoon-type cardigan).

 - Keep in mind ALL of your body circumferences.
 My suggested ease range bases it on bust, but it’s also good to consider your abdomen or hip circumferences if those are larger than your bust.
 For example, in my samples, I am wearing my Layla with 11″ of positive ease at the bust but only 5-6″ of positive ease at the hips (as I am very pear-shaped and my hips are much wider than my bust).
 You don’t necessarily need 5-10″ of positive ease at all of your circumferences, but if you’re like me and your hips are much wider than your bust, you may want to at least make sure you have some positive ease at the hips.
 I could have also knit the size 2 which would have given me 1-2″ of positive ease at the hips.
 But I went up a size since I wanted that more oversized jacket-like fit.